moenassar0/autodiet/README.md

 <img src="./readme/title3.svg"/>

-> This design was planned before on paper, then moved to Figma app for the fine details.
-Note that i didn't use any styling library or theme, all from scratch and using pure css modules
+> This design was first made on Figma as wireframes then formed into mockups.
+You will see the design of the website changing along the way as better color palettes and design patterns were used.

 | Landing  | Home/Search  |
 | -----------------| -----|